SpaceyAsteroid/SpaceyAsteroid/README.md

 I love talking to people, feel free to whisper me if you wanna talk or just come up to me (except if i'm sleeping i'm afk)

-I often space myself out from people when I feel unwanted, rejected, left out, whatever you call it.
+I often space myself from people when I feel unwanted or left out.

 ---